fvmoraes/cluster-k8s/README.md

 ## How to use

 ### What hardware is needed on the computer?
-> 8GB of Memory, Processor with 8 cores (physical or virtual),
+> 12GB of memory, processor with 8 cores (physical or virtual),
-> 10GB of available disk space and a network adapter with internet connection.
+> 20GB of available disk space and a network adapter with internet connection.

 #### Additional remarks *
 > In case you don't have the specified amount of hardware, you can remove the configuration block in the